10 Anime With Compelling Female Characters to Enjoy

 7. Deca-Dence

 However, Natsume is not defined by her injury or her history.
-She looks to the future, demonstrates her skills and savviness though the show does give into that trope of her learning under a wise older man.
+She looks to the future and demonstrates her skills and savviness, though the show does give into that trope of her learning under a wise older man.
 Aside from that, Natsume is another welcome addition to the tough, smart, capable female protagonist.
 Not defined by her gender, she has a clear goal in mind, which is to change herself.
 Natsume wants to grow and become better.
 It’s a noble and relatable goal that carries her as a protagonist.

 8. Revue Starlight

 Stories of brotherly bonds and competitive duels can often be relegated to male-only affairs.
-However, Revue Starlight applies those themes to a pair of talented young women at an all-girls school of singers, dancers, and performers.
+However, Revue Starlight applies those themes to a pair of talented young women at an all-girls school of singers, dancers and performers.
 When Karen’s childhood friend, Hikari, transfers to her school, Seisho Music Academy, her dream of performing in the musical Starlight escalates as the girls discover an elevator to a basement where girls duel for the top performer spot.

 The contest is directed by a talking giraffe (because anime), but the contest itself is a gorgeous spectacle of beautiful animation.
 The story is overloaded with heart and charm as these two girls must do their best to remain sisterly friends, but also follow their dreams as far as they will take them.